78Istvan/Build-three-project/README.md

 3. Sign up form testing:

-* The classes page has a signup form wich helps the user to join to a class.
+* The classes page has a signup form which helps the user to join to a class.
 The classes table is placed above the form so the user can see what are the available options about the classes and sign up then to the choosen class on the same page.
 Sign up form has placeholders to make easer to fill them up, and gives a little hint to the user how to fill the form, and  don't leave it blank.
 Email section givs a warning to the user to use the '@' caracter in the section other wise it will not be valid.

 4. Images responsiveness testing: